gogobook/okhttp_wiki_in_zhtw/Building.md

 ### Desktop Testing with Maven

 Run OkHttp tests on the desktop with Maven.
-Running HTTP/2 and SPDY tests on the desktop uses [Jetty-ALPN][2] when OpenJDK 8 or [Jetty-NPN][1] when running OpenJDK 7.
+Running HTTP/2 and SPDY tests on the desktop uses [Jetty-ALPN][1], which adds ALPN support to JDK 7 and JDK 8.

 ```
 mvn clean test